-I am currently enrolled in the University of Houston for Biomedical Engineering.
-I am going to do a minor in Chemistry, and I am following the pre-med track.
+I am currently enrolled in the University of Houston for Mathematical Biology.
+I am following the pre-med track.
 I aspire to be a doctor one day, so I can further help people.
 I have had ample experience in tutoring people.
 I used to help my classmates before and after school in High School, and I volunteer to help tutor some people in my University.
 I am very passionate about my studies, and I know sometimes everybody needs a little help here and there.
 I am able to teach things in a new perspective and in a manner that would be most useful to my student.
 My strong suits are in the areas of Math, English, and Test Prep.
 By combining what I have been taught and what I have learnt, I will be able to help the students understand the materials one way or another.
 My tutoring policy is to never just give the answer to anyone.
 They have to understand how to get there and how to apply that idea to another problem.
 I believe in positive reinforcement and will never discourage the student, but I do believe in making sure they learn things correctly.

 ACT Composite: 30